rileydlynch/Country-Data-API/README.md

 # For those who want to call the API:

 ## Step 1
 Write a normal URL addressed to the address of the API, and add relevant URL parameters.
 The example below of *"theapi.com"* is not a real website, you will need the address of the actual API.
 You will need to specify the country, and optionally you can call specific pieces of data out of a particular country's full dataset.
+[The full list of country IDs is here](https://github.com/rileydlynch/Country-Data-API/blob/main/country-ids.csv).
 So to get all of a country's data:

 > http://theapi.com/?country=1